 Intuitive, easy to use, but takes extra time, concentration and precision.
 Limited to 30 mins of use per battery charge.

 It works!
 8 treatments, 1 every 2 weeks for long-lasting smooth results, then top-ups to stay that way.

 - Manufactured by Philips

 - CE certification

-For the Tria 4X the total body area you can treat is down to the spot size of the laser and the number of charging cycles you get from the lithium battery.
+For the Tria 4X laser the total body area you can treat is down to the spot size of the laser and the number of charging cycles you get from the lithium battery.
 It won’t work on mains-power so it stops working once the lithium battery degrades.

 For the Lumea Prestige it’s down to the size of the flash window and the number of flashes you get from the bulb.
 It works cordless so has a rechargeable battery.
 But it also works on mains-power so its lifetime isn’t cut-short if the battery degrades.